Goukart/scrc_bot/README.md

 # scrc_bot
-A bot that palys Super Crazy Rythm Castle
+A bot that plays Super Crazy Rhythm Castle